nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >###  ⚠️Important notes on task number format
 >- Each task added to your schedule is assigned a task number.
 You can see what number a task is assigned via
 >the [show command](#show-your-tasks-show).
->- The task number will update accordingly as you add/edit/delete a task (with the
+>- The task number will update accordingly as you add/edit/delete a task (with the<br/>
->earliest task assigned the first number, second earliest task the second number, and so on).
+the earliest task assigned the first number, second-earliest task the second number, and so on).

 ### Adding your tasks: `add`
 >⚠️Important note: When adding tasks, TASK_DESCRIPTION must be the first parameter provided.